-22/27 Jan: Post World War II Terrorism/The Beginnings of Islamic Terrorism: The causes of terrorism after World War II in Europe.
+25/30 Jan: Post World War II Terrorism/The Beginnings of Islamic Terrorism: A description of Covert Action is continued.
+The causes of terrorism after World War II in Europe.
 The beginnings of terrorism by religiously inspired Islamic groups.
 What political measures were undertaken to deter terrorism.
 What security and intelligence measures were undertaken to counter this terrorism.
 Hijackings, the PLO, Black September, and other mainly Palestinian groups stage attacks against the West.
 What caused the resort to violence by these groups?
 How did governments react to it?
 How was security improved?
-How were these groups penetrated by official intelligence and law enforcement agencies?
+How did intelligence agencies and law enforcement groups penetrate these groups?